How Long Do the Police Have To Charge You With a Crime? (Real Answer)

 If you’re unsure what the crime will be categorized as, and cannot determine the specific statute, you could also discuss options with local law enforcement or the local criminal court.
 However, the police have no legal obligation to notify you of any active investigations.
 Instead, you could request the court clerk to search for any warrants, cases, or court dates with your name.4

 After reviewing state statutes and speaking with local contacts, it may still be unclear if criminal charges will or will not be pressed against you.
 Ultimately, the best way to know if criminal charges for any crimes have expired is to conduct a background check.
 These checks are very thorough and screen multiple sources, including public records, online data, and more.
-Specifically, it is advised to learn how to do a background check on yourself, so that you can get results quickly.
+Specifically, it is advised to learn how to obtain background information on yourself, so that you can get results quickly.

-If you’re wondering how to get a background check, there are several options available.
+If you’re wondering how background checks are obtained, there are several options available.
 The easiest option is to pay a fee to a third party company for a comprehensive check, which will provide a report to whoever ordered the check.
 This report will include criminal offenses such as misdemeanors and felons, pending arrests, previous addresses, past employment, education history, and more.

 While these background checks are easy to obtain, they are not government regulated, so there may be some inaccuracies.
 Furthermore, there may be some outdated records, such as pending charges that were dropped.
 As a result, a person should exercise caution when reading from unofficial sources.
 Alternatively, you can also check court records, conduct a social media search, conduct an online search via Google or other search engine, or obtain a credit report.